Canada’s Best Credit Cards 2015: Methodology

 For retail cards the percentage of spending eligible for extra points varies depending on the nature of the store and how much the average person might reasonably spend at that particular retailer.
 For instance, for the Scotiabank Scene program, which is affiliated with Cineplex, we assume only spend 5% of cardholder spending (or $100 a month) on movies, whereas for Walmart we assume a total of 30% of all card spending could be at this store (20% for groceries and 10% on general merchandise).

-For travel cards, we looked at how many flights you would earn, basing the value of the flights before taxes on the three-day average prices on 25 common routes.
+For travel cards, we looked at how many flights you would earn, basing the value of the flights before taxes on the three-day average prices on 25 common routes at two different times of year to ensure a balance of low and high season fares.
 If the flights required redemption of miles or points, we used the average number of points needed for those flights, based on the redemption schedules as published by the provider.
 If a card offered additional points for every flight booked on the card, we would determine how may flights a cardholder spending $2,000 a year could book over the five year period, spending 10% on travel.
 Some travel cards offer discounted companion flight.
 We factored the value of this perk into our analysis as well by deducting the fee for the companion fare from our average flight cost.
 In the case of WestJet the average flight cost was adjusted to include only routes serviced by that airline.

 For merchandise cards we determined how many points/miles you would need to buy a basket of gift cards as well as at least one item from the cardholder’s catalogue.
 For merchandise we select products where the price was the same across multiple retailers and tend not to go on sale.